How to Get Advised

-Graduate education students seeking teacher certification should contact their Faculty advisors within their departments.
+Graduate education students seeking teacher certification should contact their Faculty advisers within their departments.

 All other graduate students in the JRCoE should consult their departmental office for advisement.
-Listed below are the three JRCoE departments and the graduate programs within each department, located in Collings Hall:
+Listed below are the three JRCoE departments and the graduate programs within each department.
+All are located in Collings Hall.

 - Instructional Leadership and Academic Curriculum (ILAC) offers graduate programs in elementary education, science education, reading education, English/language arts education, early childhood education, social studies education, mathematics education, and World Languages.
 They can be reached at (405) 325-1498.